arika0093/EFCore.ExprGenerator/README.md

 Compared to the manual approach, the performance is nearly identical. for more details, see [Linqraft.Benchmark](./examples/Linqraft.Benchmark) for details.

-## Troubleshooting
-### CS8072 Error
-Sometimes, immediately building after changes may result in error `CS8072` (null-propagation operator cannot be used in expression tree lambdas).
-In such cases, rebuilding the project resolves the issue.
-If the issue persists, it may be due to null-propagation operators being incorrectly included in the generated source code.
-In that case, please feel free to open an issue!

 ## Notes
 The translation of anonymous-type selectors into Select-compatible expressions is done by source generation and some heuristics.
 Very complex expressions or certain C# constructs may not be supported.
 If you encounter unsupported cases, please open an issue with a minimal repro.